Why Is My Grocery Bill So High?

 It also makes counting more mentally straining.
 To illustrate, we can immediately calculate three cans of carbonated drinks at RM2.00 per can, which adds up to RM6.00 in total.
 However, how much do you have to pay for three cans of drinks at RM1.90 per can?
 It just takes longer to calculate the latter mentally, and supermarkets are hoping that we’ll ditch the maths and do impulsive purchasing instead.

-When taking up a home loan, we tend to extend our loan tenure for a lower interest rate, but didn’t realize we ended up paying more in interest.
+The same mentality applies when taking up a home loan.
+We tend to extend our loan tenure for a lower interest rate, but didn’t realize we ended up paying more in interest.

 Simply put, we’re not as rational and logical as we thought when it comes to math.